 What makes this account so special?

-If you want a checking account which will make you a little extra money while it sits there, this is going to be one of your best options.
+If you want a checking account that will make you a little extra money while it sits there, this is going to be one of your best options.

 One of the other popular options is Alliant’s High-Rate Savings.